In this article

 Botox toxins block muscle contractions, which might decrease bruxism if injected into the jaw muscles.

-Studies disagree on the effectiveness of botox for bruxism, pointing to the need for more research.2 Talk to your doctor to see if botox injections may help you.
+Studies disagree on the effectiveness of botox for bruxism, pointing to the need for more research.
+Talk to your doctor to see if Botox injections may help you.

-Research on biofeedback remains in the early stages, so it’s important to discuss this option with your doctor.
+Keep in mind that research on biofeedback remains in the early stages.
+It’s important to discuss this option with your doctor.

 If muscle tension and stress are behind your bruxism, practicing relaxation and stress management techniques may help.
 Popular methods include: